 On your doorstep

-Quite literally on your doorstep is the Matson Ground Estate, over 1000 acres of stunning Lake District countryside boasting some of the region’s finest views of Lake Windermere and the Lake District fells.
+Birkdale House sits at the heart of Matson Ground, a working farm with over 1100 acres of stunning Lake District countryside boasting some of the region’s finest views of Lake Windermere and the Lake District fells.

 The town of Bowness-on-Windermere is a five-minute stroll from Birkdale House, where you will find an array of bars, restaurants and shops.
 From Italian to Chinese, Thai to traditional English, there are restaurants to suit all palates.
 A number of pubs, bars and coffee-shops provide the perfect excuse to sit and watch the world go by, while the high street and the cobbled backstreets offer an abundance of independent, boutique stores.